dstaatz/dstaatz.github.io/README.md

 # dstaatz.github.io
-My personal website to show of some things I have made
+My personal website to show off some things I have made